hofmand/dir2ml/README.md

 # metalink-builder
 A tool to create metalink ([RFC5854](https://tools.ietf.org/html/rfc5854)) files (`.meta4`/`.metalink`) from a directory structure on local storage, complete with multiple cryptographic hashes.

-This tool, `mlbuilder`, will create a single metalink file from a supplied directory and base URL, with one `file` record per file.
+This tool, `mlbuilder`, will create a single metalink file from a supplied directory and base URL, with one `file` record per file, sorted ASCIIbetically, directories first, depth-first.
 The metalink file is an XML format so it can be rendered in a variety of ways using ordinary tools such as XML transformation utilities operating on XML stylesheets (`.xslt`).
 See an [example](#example-output-file) of this file format below.

 Later, when the original storage location of the files goes offline, the `.meta4` file can be used to identify and locate those files by hash on other servers or by P2P, and to reconstruct the original file structures.

 Try it!
 Run `mlbuilder.exe` on your own computer's download directory, open the `.meta4` file it generates, and search on your favorite search engine for some of the hashes. *You might have the best luck with MD5 hashes of `.tar.gz` files but as metalinks become more ubiquitous, it will become easier to locate other lost files.*

-Another use-case is to use `mlbuilder` to periodically [fingerprint](https://www.technologyreview.com/s/402961/fingerprinting-your-files/) your hard drive onto a USB flash drive, then if your hard drive starts to crash or if you're hit by ransomware, you can use any ordinary diff tool to compare two `.meta4` files and easily determine which files have changed and need to be restored from [backup](https://www.backblaze.com/blog/the-3-2-1-backup-strategy/). *You have a backup, right?*
+Another use-case is to use `mlbuilder` to periodically [fingerprint](https://www.technologyreview.com/s/402961/fingerprinting-your-files/) your hard drive onto a USB flash drive *(use `--sparse-output` for that purpose unless your diff tool can ignore XML tags, and perhaps also disable all hash algorithms except SHA-256 in order to improve speed)*, then if your hard drive starts to crash or if you're hit by ransomware, you can use any ordinary diff tool to compare two `.meta4` files and easily determine which files have changed and need to be restored from [backup](https://www.backblaze.com/blog/the-3-2-1-backup-strategy/). *You have a backup, right?*

 ---